zubinchopra/portaldocs/portal-sdk/generated/portalfx-controls-monitor-chart.md

 <a name="monitor-chart"></a>
 ## Monitor Chart

 The Monitor Chart control allows the plotting of metrics for an Azure resource.
+The Monitor Chart V2 control, which is a more recent edition, includes support for dimension based grouping and filters.
 It is part of the Ibiza framework, and it inherently knows how to fetch data for a resource.

 The Monitor Chart control is available in SDK version **5.0.302.731** and above.
 For more information about SDK versions, see [downloads.md](downloads.md).